lamberta/devkit-doc/api/ui/widget/buttonview.md

 ~~~
 import ui.widget.ButtonView as ButtonView;

-new ButtonView({
+var buttonview = new ButtonView({
   superview: parent,
   width: 200,
   height: 100,
   x: 0,
   y: 0,
   images: {
   "selected": "resources/selected.png",
   "unselect": "resources/unselect.png"
   },
   sounds: {
     "down": "resources/ting.mp3"
   },
   on: {
     "down": function () {
       console.log("This function is called when the button transitions to down!");
     },
     "up": function () {
       console.log("This function is called when the button transitions to up!");
     }
   }
 });
 ~~~